e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Set the menu items of the dropdown menu.
 Choose from the following types of menu items:

 -   Action.
 This item defines a single actionable menu item.
+-   Action list.
+This item defines multiple actionable menu items based on objects from a data source.
 -   Divider.
 This item defines a dividing line with an optional caption.
 -   Submenu.
 This item indicates the start of a subset of menu items.
 -   Submenu end.
 This item indicates the end of a submenu.